adbaykal/IntroToNETCore/STEP1-DBEnviroment.md

 mysql -p
 ```

-You can enter the password you previosly enter to the `docker run` commend
+You can enter the password you previosly enter to the `docker run` command

 Now let's create our database;
 ```sql